Table Of Contents

 People using this keyword are already aware of the product or the company.
 They are just looking for the right physical location or site to secure their products.

 Navigational keywords can be helpful organic traffic sources.
+Keyword research for blog posts would tell you the format with which people are searching.

 These keywords have the most robust intent to purchase or take immediate action.
 Transactional keywords are usually targeted with paid ads.
 They can be used for optimized purchase pages where customers take immediate action.